google/graphicsfuzz/docs/android-notes.md

 > Tip: Recall that you must exit the gles worker app
 > using the back button, otherwise it will restart.

-> Tip: This section also applies to the Vulkan worker Android app.

 ### Using the hostname or IP address of the server